google/flatbuffers/tests/annotated_binary/README.md

 ..\..\flatc --annotate annotated_binary.fbs -- annotated_binary.bin
 ```

-The `annotated_binary.bin` is the flatbufer binary of the data contained within
+The `annotated_binary.bin` is the flatbuffer binary of the data contained within
  `annotated_binary.json`, which was made by the following command:

 ```sh